taskcluster/taskcluster-lib-pulse/README.md

 ## Reconnection

-The `Connector` instance will automatically reconnect periodically.
+The `Client` instance will automatically reconnect periodically.
 This helps to distribute load across a cluster of servers, and also exerciess the reconnection logic in the application, avoiding nasty surprises when a network or server failure occurs.

-The `Connector` also has a `recycle` method that will trigger a retirement and reconnection.
+The `Client` also has a `recycle` method that will trigger a retirement and reconnection.

 ## Retirement